-What potential three or oppo nities of yrepresent?
+What potential three or oppo nities with y represent?

-Consider what you was was their actual and previous behaviour and what und lies it.
-We helpful to draw up a table listing each stakeho wand showing the level of priority you have assigned to the new relationship you have with them and how they are impacted by our organisation.
+Consider what you, by about their actual and previous behaviour and what underlies it.
+The se helpful to draw up a table listing each stakeho to and shoring the level of priority you have assigned to the new relationship you have with them and how they are impacted by the organisation.

-Staken. der ind Interest Grid
+Staken.
+Her in Interest Grid

-A common poroach is to map the interest and power or influence of stake.
-Ider group on a quadrant (Bryson 1995: 71-75).
+A common poroach is to map the interest and power or influence on stake. 'der group on a quadrant (Bryson 1995: 71-75).

-The power terest grid can be used to map the level of interest represent stakeholders have in the operations of your organisation and their power to affect or be affected by it.
+The power terest grid can be used to map the level of interest rener stakeholders have in the operations of your organisation nd their power to affect or be affected by it.
 This will help you to cide where you need to invest your stakeholder management e orts.
 (See below)